justinrummel/jr.com-mm/_posts/2016-04-02-smithfield-sprint-2016-race-report.md

 #### Times

-If you want accurate pace info for races, I've been using Running Free Online's [Triathlon Race Calculator][trc].
+If you want accurate pace info for races I've had been using Running Free Online's, but that is now offline.

 | Smithfield         | 300m Swim | T1   | 10 Mile Bike  | T2   | 5k Run   | Total   |
 |:-------------------|:---------:|:----:|:-------------:|:----:|:--------:|--------:|